Cristianrusu92/raspberry-nginx-owncloud/README.md

 To expand the capabilities of your owncloud server you can add a external hardrive.
 For this you need first identificate the unique id of your hard drive.

-To see your hard drive id: `ls -l /dev/disk/by-uuid' .
+To see your hard drive id: `ls -l /dev/disk/by-uuid` .
 You will see a short key for fat32 partions like: ` 503A-ABB5`.
 Copy the key.

 Get the id of `http` user.
-Remember that we gaved the ownership of '/usr/share/webapps/owncloud/`(where the owncloud files are) to `http` user.
+Remember that we gaved the ownership of `/usr/share/webapps/owncloud/` (where the owncloud files are) to `http` user.
 `id -g http` <br />
 `id -u http` <br />

 Add this line at the end of the /etc/fstab file.
 Remember to substitue the `UUID=`,`uid` and `gid` with your hard drive id, http user id and http group id.

 `UUID=503A-ABB5 /media/owncloud vfat nofail,x-systemd.device-timeout=1,uid=33,gid=33,umask=0027,dmask=0027  0 0`